-The Danish are proud of their heritage and language and, although English is widely spoken, it’s appreciated if you can speak some when abroad.
-Of course, when on holiday, it’s helpful to understand road signs, building names and even descriptions of monuments or objects of interest without constantly referring to a guidebook.
-Knowing the local language will make a trip abroad much more enjoyable and stress free.
+Visiting Denmark as a tourist The Danish are proud of their heritage and language and, although many Danes understand English, being able to understand and speak some Danish goes a long way.
+In addition to speaking to people, when on holiday, it’s helpful to understand road signs, building names and even descriptions of monuments or objects of interest without constantly referring to a guidebook.
+Knowing the local language will make a trip abroad much more enjoyable and stress-free.

-Danish is a Scandinavian language, one of the several spoken in Scandinavia.
-It derives from Old Norse, the language spoken by the Vikings, and has many similarities with Icelandic, Norwegian, Faroese and Swedish.
-Therefore, if you can manage to learn it, you’ll find yourself able to understand most Norwegian and Swedish as well, which are the most closely related.
-If you ever plan to visit Greenland you’ll discover that 15-20% of the population speaks Danish there.
+It is very similar to other Scandinavian languages Danish is a North Germanic language, one of several spoken in Scandinavia.
+It derives from Old Norse, the language spoken by the Vikings, and has many similarities with Norwegian, Swedish, Faroese and Icelandic.
+Therefore, if you learn Danish, you’ll find yourself also able to understand most Norwegian and Swedish, giving you better access to all of mainland Scandinavia.
+Danish is useful outside of Europe too; if you ever plan to visit Greenland you’ll discover that 15-20% of the population speaks Danish there.

+Its linguistic novelty There are some oddities which make Danish a fun language to learn.
+For example, there is no word for please, which can make it difficult to understand when you are being asked to do something.
+The alphabet has twenty-nine letters, three extra in addition to the standard English alphabet.
+So it’s different, but not so different that it’s impossible to learn.
 The Danes also use many idioms which are barely understandable when translated and it’s helpful to understand these so you aren’t left in the dark when conversing with a Dane.
 An example of this is ‘ugler i mosen’ which literally means ‘owls in the moss’, but in reality describes someone suspicious.

 Learn Danish with Babbel